shmorri/docs-casa-prod/3.1.4/source/administration/faq.md

 Casa uses port `8091`.
 One way to see if the app is up and running is by checking whether this port is open by issuing a command like `netstat -nltp`.

-### How to reset a user's preferred method of authentication?
+### How to reset a user's preferred authentication method?

-If a user has locked out for any reason (e.g. lost devices), you can reset his preferred method by entering to the admin console and choosing the menu item labelled "Reset users preference".
+If a user has been locked out for any reason (e.g. lost devices), you can reset his preferred method by accessing the admin console and choosing the menu item labelled "Reset users preference".
 Type the username (or part of) in the text field and then press search.
 Once you locate the user in the result grid, click the corresponding row and then hit "Change to password".
 The row will become disabled, and you'll see a success message.

-If you have followed the steps as described above, next time he/she enters, **password** will be his new preference and he won't be asked to present additional credentials to enter.
+If you've followed the steps as described above, next time he attempts to log in, **password** will be his new preference and he won't be asked to present additional credentials to enter.

 ### How to adjust the issuer for OTP tokens

-When people add OTP mobile apps, the enrollment appears in the device associated with an "issuer" so it is easy to recognize where the OTPs generated can be used.
+When people add OTP mobile apps, the enrollment appears in the device associated with an "issuer", so it is easy to recognize where the OTPs generated can be used.
 To keep track of which OTPs are valid for which IDPs, the issuer property can be adjusted in the Gluu Server OTP script.
 For example, you might want to set the `issuer` property to `ACME Dev` on your dev server, and `ACME, Inc.` on your production server.

 See the screenshot below to see where to edit this property in your Gluu Server IDP.